Billboard: Advertising style

+Types

-Painted billboards
+Painted

-Almost all these billboards were painted in large studios.
+Almost all painted billboards were created in large studios.
 The image was projected on the series of paper panels that made up the billboard.
 Line drawings were done, then traced with a pounce wheel that created perforated lines.
-The patterns were then "pounced" onto the board with a chalk filled pounce bag, marking the outlines of the figures or objects.
+The patterns were then "pounced" onto the board with a chalk-filled pounce bag, marking the outlines of the figures or objects.
 Using oil paints, artists would use large brushes to paint the image.
 Once the panels were installed using hydraulic cranes, artists would go up on the installed billboard and touch up the edges between panels.
 These large, painted billboards were especially popular in Los Angeles where historic firms such as Foster & Kleiser and Pacific Outdoor Advertising dominated the industry.
 Eventually, these painted billboards gave way to graphic reproduction, but hand-painted billboards are still in use in some areas where only a single board or two is required.
 The "Sunset Strip" in Los Angeles is one area where hand-painted billboards can still be found, usually to advertise upcoming films or albums.